OUR LITTLE EL DORADO / film in post-production (Nasze Małe Eldorado) Documentary, 59 min, 2023 co-production: Canal Plus co-financing: PISF

 A mini documentary series about work, thoughts and dreams of the top Polish photographers.
 As part of the yearly project "Personal Portrait", they were invited to take portraits of random people who had volunteered to become their models.
 Each of the photographers had complete freedom of style and place of work.
-The film takes us on a psychological journey through very different, strong personalities.
-This is a real kaleidoscope of different characters and philosophies.
-They don't talk only about photography, but also share their hobbies, dreams and funny stories.
-We are invited to be present during working days of these artists, to observe their special ways.
+The film takes us on a psychological journey through very different, strong personalities, a real kaleidoscope of different characters and philosophies.
+Film is not only about photography.
+It's also very much about relationships and people's dreams.
 All these photographers have enormous passion for their job.
 We begin to share it ourselves after watching this energetic, funny and engaging series.
-Project "Personal Portrait" was executed in Warsaw in years 2017-2021 by Fundacja Powiększenie: Kasia Sagatowska and Monika Szewczyk.
+Project "Personal Portrait" was executed in Warsaw in years 2017-2021 by Fundacja Powiększenie.

 Two old men enjoy life on a sailing holiday.
 This may be the last such summer for one of them.
 George and George are both 83 years old.
 Every summer they sail together on the Mazury lakes in Northeast Poland, happy with the simplicity of life, the beauty of nature and their friendship.
 This might be the last such summer together.
 One of them is becoming weak.
 His hands tremble, his balance is off.
 The other George gently takes care of his friend.
 This short documentary, shot entirely in a verité style, shares an intimate image of friendship and the joy of life with a twist of humour.

 At a small coma clinic, parents of ill children laying a state of coma support and help each other in the stress.
 Parents live at the rooms of their children, spending all time with them.
 The friendships emerge.
 Life in this coma clinic is like life in a bubble.
 Film is a gentle and full of humor tribute to these people who stand their own tragedy with dignity and human compassion.